newwynn/frontend-mentor/README.md

    ```
    This will launch the app using Webpack Dev Server.
 Open the provided local URL in your browser.

-Alternatively, you can open any `index.html` file in `src/pages/<component-name>/` directly in your browser for static viewing.
+You can also open any `index.html` file in `src/pages/<component-name>/` directly in your browser for static viewing.

 ## Project Structure
 - `src/index.html` – Main landing page linking to all components